kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 In a conventional Kubernetes environment, the cluster resources might necessitate modification because of inaccurate resource allocation during cluster initialization or escalating workload over time, necessitating supplementary resources within the cluster.

-Contemporarily, kernel capabilities enable the dynamic addition of CPUs and memory to a node (References: https://docs.kernel.org/core-api/cpu_hotplug.html and https://docs.kernel.org/core-api/memory-hotplug.html).
+Contemporarily, kernel capabilities enable the dynamic addition of CPUs and memory to a node (for example: https://docs.kernel.org/core-api/cpu_hotplug.html and https://docs.kernel.org/core-api/memory-hotplug.html).
 This can be across different architecture and compute environments like Cloud, Bare metal or VM.
 During this exercise it can lead to Kubernetes being unaware of the node's altered compute capacities during a live-resize, causing the node to retain outdated information and leading to inconsistencies or an imbalance in the cluster, thus affecting the optimal scheduling and deployment of workloads.
 As a side-effect, it is also possible for the workloads to be force migrated to a different node, causing a temporary spike in the CPU/Memory utilisation which is undesirable.